 A small lesion in area 17 can produce a scotoma in the visual field.
 The size and location of the scotoma correspond to the location on the map of the visual field in the calcarine fissure.
-Such small scotomas are often not noticed by the patients (remember your own blind spot, courtesy of the optic disc?) and found only by detailed visual field testing.
+Such small scotomas are rare (e.g., from gunshot wounds).
+They are often not noticed by the patients (remember your own blind spot, courtesy of the optic disc?) and found only by detailed visual field testing.
 Dr. Heatley will talk more about this.